The following comment refers to this/these guideline(s)

 By when must the Code of Conduct be implemented in my institution?

-Funding proposals can still be submitted if implementation is not finalised by the deadline.
+Funding proposals can still be submitted if implementation is not finalised.
 If a proposal is submitted by an institution that has not yet undergone a final review and this is approved by the DFG’s bodies, a funding block can be applied.
 This means that the funding is not available until the formalities involving implementation of the Code have been completed.

 What are the legal requirements regarding an institution’s implementing document?